th0ran/thedegreeshow_wp/README.md

 * Uses Bootstrap 3.0, see docs - http://getbootstrap.com/
 * Based on Bones - http://themble.com/bones
 * Uses LESS, see docs - http://lesscss.org/ .
 It's not scary, I promise.
 It is meant to make things easier!
+* vanilla.html is an overview of all set styles on base html elements

 ## Set up notes
 * Have your own wordpress set up and install this repositry as a theme.
 * Make sure you have a LESS compiler.
 I reccommend http://incident57.com/less/ or http://wearekiss.com/simpless
 * Under Appearance / Menu create a menu called 'main', add menu items and set the theme location to be 'The Main Menu'.
+* Featured posts: Create category 'featured', set some posts with that category.

 ## Introduction to Bones